bnwaweru/RNASeq-Analysis/M-Jules/M-Jules-RNASeq-Analysis-Pipeline.md

 factors to account for [composition effects, or a small number of highly expressed genes consuming a significant amount of the total sequences](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-12-220#Sec3).
-The
 [DeSeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8)
-used size factors to normalize the raw counts to account for differences in library depth.
+uses size factors to normalize the raw counts to account for differences in library depth.

 After generating the raw counts table, we will use DeSeq2 to analyse for